 Skip to main content

-Burnout After a Promotion: Why Getting What You Wanted Made Things Worse
+Burnout After a Promotion: Why Success Made It Worse

 The Short Answer

-Burnout after a promotion happens because the promotion changed your job but not your capacity.
+Post-promotion burnout is the specific exhaustion and disengagement that follows a role change where the new responsibilities exceed your current capacity and the skills that got you promoted are not the skills the new role rewards.
 You were hired or promoted based on your performance at the previous level, and now you are operating in a role with different demands, different pressures, and often less of the work that made you good at your old job.
-The skills that got you promoted are not the same skills the new role requires.
 Add the pressure of having to prove you deserve it, and burnout moves in fast.

 I burned out at the peak of my career.
 I was earning more than I ever thought I would, doing work that looked impressive from the outside.
 The burnout was invisible because by every external metric, I had made it.
 That is exactly why post-promotion burnout is so dangerous.
 Nobody checks on the person who got the thing everyone wants.